A BRIDE-to-be shed tears of joy when her boyfriend popped the question in public.

 Victoria added: “I turned around and Frazer was down on one knee with a ring in his hand.”

-“I burst into tears, of joy of course, and said yes,” she said.
+“I burst into tears, of joy of course, and said yes.

 Victoria, who works for the NHS, and Frazer, a soldier in the 1st Mercian regiment, met two years ago in Chester, when he was here for an inter-army rugby match.